withastro/astro/docs/styling.md

 💁 As an alternative to `public/global.css`, You may also add Tailwind utilities to individual `pages/*.astro` components in `<style>` tags, but be mindful of duplication!
 If you end up creating multiple Tailwind-managed stylesheets for your site, make sure you’re not sending the same CSS to users over and over again in separate CSS files.

-#### 📦 Bundling
+### 📦 Bundling

 All CSS is minified and bundled automatically for you in running `astro build`.
-The general specifics are:
+Without getting too in the weeds, the general rules are:

-- If a style only appears on one route, it’s only loaded for that route
+- If a style only appears on one route, it’s only loaded for that route (`/_astro/[page]-[hash].css`)
-- If a style appears on multiple routes, it’s deduplicated into a `common.css` bundle
+- If a style appears on multiple routes, it’s deduplicated into a `/_astro/common-[hash].css` bundle
+- All styles are hashed according to their contents (the hashes only change if the contents do!)

 We’ll be expanding our styling optimization story over time, and would love your feedback!
 If `astro build` generates unexpected styles, or if you can think of improvements, [please open an issue](https://github.com/snowpackjs/astro/issues).